GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 Generally speaking, Seattle experiences a high number of rainy days compared to the rest of the country.
 However, if we look at actual rainfall, [Seattle ranks](http://www.usa.com/rank/us--average-precipitation--state-rank.htm) in the middle of the pack.

 Anecdotally, Seattle's rain is known to be light and misty.
-Whether rain is light or heavy, generally it comes with a lack of sunshine.
+Whether rain is light or heavy, it generally comes with a lack of sunshine.
 I took this photo on a trip in January a few years ago.
 The sky was consistently grey.
 There was rain, but it was light and hardly noticeable.

 ![png](./seattle_skyline.jpg)

 We also learned that the summers are dry and warm.
 Seattle summers are [rumored](https://www.thrillist.com/entertainment/seattle/17-reasons-seattle-summers-dominate-all-other-summers) to be a blast — probably driven by the mild summer weather.
 The winter looks predictable as the high/low temperature range is narrow.
 While you may see more days of rain in the winter, you can expect to wear similar layers to fend off the chilly air.
-Finally, to determine if it will rain tomorrow, our analysis showed that yesterday's precipitation and and temperature can help us come to a reasonably accurate prediction.
+Finally, to determine if it will rain tomorrow, our analysis showed that yesterday's precipitation and and temperature can help with making reasonably accurate predictions.

-If you have made it this far, you have learned some facts about Seattle's rain.
+If you made it this far, you have learned some facts about Seattle's rain.
 Whether you are in a conversation or visiting sometime soon, I hope this information helps you in your high debates about Seattle weather or your travel.